kyleetqi/focbldc/README.md

 Please note that until this document is finished, there may be substantial grammatical errors or gaps in writing.

 # High-Level Understanding

+I spent an ungodly amount of time researching how FOCs work to distill it down into this concise writing.

 ## How do Brushless DC Motors Work?